drat-erami/DratSky/README.md

 ---
 ###Update 28/03/2016 - Version 1.0.5

-The screen calibration process was designed to overcome the issue of locating onscreen controls on screens of different resolutions.
-The new method of determining the position of onscreen controls automatically should work for most, if not all, users.

 ####New features:

     1. Automatic screen calibration.
     2. Improved installation program.
     3. Monitor selection.
     4. Improved website support.

+####Details:

+The screen calibration process was designed to overcome the issue of locating onscreen controls on screens of different resolutions.
+The new method of determining the position of onscreen controls automatically should work for most, if not all, users.

+The improved website support forces the Sky Go website to recognise DratSky's built in browser as the latest version of Internet Explorer in order to overcome some compatibility issues.

 ---
 ###Update 21/03/2015 - Version 1.0.4.1